 The name for the Perfect 16 comes from its (non-HEPA) perfect MERV rating of 16.
 This system removes bacteria, dust, pollen, and other airborne contaminants.
 The Perfect 16 doesn’t require additional energy to run because it is retrofitted into your existing HVAC system.
 IQAir’s high-quality filters require less frequent replacement than other filters and the unit has such low air restriction, it doesn’t hamper the functionality of your HVAC system the way some other whole-house purifiers do.
 This IQAir product actually improves efficiency in comparison to conventional air cleaners and doesn’t produce ozone as a byproduct of its functioning like many electronic and UV purifiers do.

 Whole-home air purification systems that address air quality throughout your home are available in a number of sizes and price ranges.
 The functionality of a whole-house purifier is impacted by the limitations of your existing HVAC system so it is important to ask your HVAC professional to help you understand the best options for your home.

-Residents in the Chicago North Shore area have trusted GVs Heating and Cooling for all of their HVAC needs for almost 30 years.
-GV’s offers annual maintenance service to help you be proactive in finding problems early and emergency service 24 hours a day, 365 days a year.
-To learn more about keeping your indoor air quality high, for questions about your HVAC system, to schedule maintenance, or discuss the installation of an IQAir product, contact the experts at GV’s Heating and Cooling.
+Residents in the Chicago North Shore area have trusted GV’S Heating and Cooling for all of their HVAC needs for almost 30 years.
+GV’S Heating and Cooling offers annual maintenance service to help you be proactive in finding problems early and emergency service 24 hours a day, 365 days a year.
+To learn more about keeping your indoor air quality high, for questions about your HVAC system, to schedule maintenance, or to discuss the installation of an IQAir product, contact the experts at GV’S Heating and Cooling.